Nellie Faye Feltner Castleman, 74., of Martinsburg, went to her Lord and Savior on Thursday, February 13, 2020 at Care Haven Center.

 Those she leaves to cherish her memory include sister and husband, Ellen and Pete Patterson of Inwood, WV; brother and wife, David and Brenda Feltner of Berkeley Springs; and sister and husband, Sylvia and Bob Nowlin of Oviedo, FL; and many other family members and friends.
 Faye’s “special” family will be waiting to greet her on the other side of the Rainbow Bridge: Thursday, Little Bit, Polo, and Smokie.

 Her family would like to extend a special thank you to those friends from her clubs and church that offered assistance to Faye in various ways – and especially to her good neighbors, Margaret Grubbs and Millie Dunmire, who were there for her over the years.

 Memorial service will be held on Saturday, February 22, 2020 at 11:00AM at Winchester Avenue Christian Church with Pastor David Bowers officiating.

 Family will receive friends one hour prior to the service.

 Those wishing to honor Faye’s memory may make a donation to Winchester Avenue Christian Church, 400 Winchester Avenue, Martinsburg, WV 25401 or Civitan of Martinsburg, PO Box 1402, Martinsburg, WV 25402.

-To send flowers to the family of Nellie Faye Castleman (Feltner), please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Nellie Faye Castleman (Feltner), please visit our Heartfelt Sympathies Store.